pnlbwh/pnlpipe-containers/docs/README.md

 With the above `docker run` command, just mount another directory that contains your data that you would like to analyze using *pnlpipe*:

-> docker run --rm -ti -v /host/path/to/freesurfer:/home/pnlbwh/freesurfer -v /host/path/to/fsl:/home/pnlbwh/fsl
+> docker run --rm -ti -v /host/path/to/freesurfer-license.txt:/home/pnlbwh/freesurfer-6.0.0/license.txt -v /host/path/to/myData:/home/pnlbwh/myData tbillah/pnlpipe
--v /host/path/to/myData:/home/pnlbwh/myData tbillah/pnlpipe

 The files you generate at `/home/pnlbwh/myData` are saved at `/host/path/to/myData`.